BLUES VS. MAPLE LEAFS

 Tickets: Enterprise Center Box Office or online at ticketmaster.com

-The Blues have won five straight against Toronto and are 12-2-2 in the last 16 matchups.
+The Blues have won seven straight against Toronto.

 Video: Blues, Maple Leafs faceoff on Saturday night